 - The extra costs of supplying customers overseas may put you at a competitive disadvantage against local suppliers.

-3. Using existing data
+3. Using existing data on export markets

 Find existing country guides

 - DIT offers a range of free country guides as well as help carrying out your own research.